 More information about the environmental and social characteristics promoted by this fund and information on taking into account principal adverse impacts (PAI) on sustainability factors at the level of the fund is annexed to this Sales Prospectus.

-Up to 40% of the fund's assets may be invested in money market instruments and bank balances, respectively.
+Up to 49% of the fund's assets may be invested in money market instruments.